mendix/IBM-Watson-Connector-Suite/README.md

 ![Project module structure words](documentation/images/documentation_image_project_module_structure.png)

-To be able to use the Watson Connector Kit in your project, you will have to export the WatsonServices module and import it in the project you may want to it.
+To be able to use the Watson Connector Suite in your project, you will have to export the WatsonServices module and import it in the project you may want to it.

 ![EXport module](documentation/images/documentation_image_export_module.png)